nirbarazida/Email_classifier/README.md

 I have deployed the model to a Linux server provided by 'Linode'.\
 To do so I have used '**Nginx**', '**Gunicorn**' ,'**flask**' extensions and **bash scripting**

-Hope you enjoy my website and wish you good luck,
+Hope you enjoy my application and wish you good luck,

 yours,
 Nir Barazida

-# Website Screenshots
+# Application Screenshots

 - **Homepage for visitors**: